Sean Bowe | Jun 08, 2017

 The buyer proceeds to submit a payment to the blockchain that allows the seller to redeem some funds in exchange for revealing the SHA256 preimage (the key).
 When the seller does this, the buyer can decrypt.

 In order to achieve this with a zk-SNARK, the buyer is responsible for constructing a common reference string (CRS) that allows the seller to evaluate a proof.
 Campanelli, Gennaro, Goldfeder and Nizzardo have just published a new paper that identifies a flaw in the way pay-to-sudoku uses the PGHR construction implemented in libsnark.
-In particular, it assumes that the CRS has correct algebraic structure, and as a result, the buyer has an opportunity to violate zero-knowledge to obtain information about the solution without paying for it.
+In particular, it assumes that the CRS has correct algebraic structure.
+It also does not check that certain elements of the CRS that need to be non-zero for zero-knowledge to hold are indeed non-zero.
+This gives the buyer an opportunity to violate zero-knowledge and obtain information about the solution without paying for it.
+They also note that even if these checks were carried out it is still not completely clear that zero-knowledge holds.

-Note that Zcash's public parameters are not vulnerable to this kind of malicious setup because the multi-party computation transcript guarantees the correctness of the CRS, even if all of the participants of the MPC were dishonest.
+Interestingly, Zcash's public parameters are not vulnerable to this kind of malicious setup because the multi-party computation transcript guarantees the correctness of the CRS structure, and enables proving that zero-knowledge holds even if all of the participants of the MPC were dishonest.
+See our whitepaper for details.
 This is pointed out by the paper as well.

 There are several mitigating steps that can be taken when using a third-party CRS.
-Just as we did with Zcash's public parameters, it is sufficient to ensure the parameters are constructed correctly using a multi-party computation protocol.
-Not allowing incorrect structure in the CRS is sufficient to defend against the particular attacks described in the paper.
+The most secure way would be, just as we did with Zcash's public parameters, to generate the CRS using our multi-party computation protocol.
+This guarantees zero-knowledge even if this protocol is carried out by just one player; .e.g. the buyer in the case of ZKCP.
+Alternatively, simply not allowing incorrect structure in the CRS is sufficient to defend against the particular attacks described in the paper.
 As an additional precaution, verify the proof after you construct it!

 The paper additionally proposes some other interesting ideas, such as an extension of the concept of a ZKCP to the purchase of digital services rather than digital goods (like sudoku solutions).